 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 FORMAL AND INFORMAL EDUCATION

 As already mentioned, education is not solely concerned with the basic academic concepts that a student learns in the classroom.
 Societies also educate their children, outside of the school system, in matters of everyday practical living.
 These two types of learning are referred to as formal education and informal education.